daniel-ilett/blog/_posts/2019-04-27-tut1-0-smo-shader-basics.md

 }
 ~~~

-`OnRenderImage()` is an event function available to all `MonoBehaviour`s.
+`OnRenderImage()` is an event function available to all classes that extend `MonoBehaviour`.
 If attached to a `GameObject` with a `Camera` component attached - a condition enforced by the `RequireComponent` attribute - then it will provide two `RenderTexture` objects I've called `src` and `dst`, representing the image as rendered by the camera and the image that will be output to the screen, respectively.
 We create a material using a shader, then use `Graphics.Blit()` to apply the shader to `src` and output the result into `dst`.

 Just drag the shader we wrote into the `shader` slot in the Inspector in Unity, and you're all set.
-You'll notice that the shader doesn't actually do anything yet, but play around with the values inside the fragment shader.
+You'll notice that the shader doesn't actually do anything yet but play around with the values inside the fragment shader.
 For fun, try messing with this sample fragment shader:

 ~~~glsl
 fixed4 frag(v2f i): SV_TARGET